Science of People - Logo

 #33 Team Wins Cheer Fest

 Give everyone a generous helping of affirmation.
-After you complete a big project, take time in your next meeting to celebrate what you’ve accomplished.
+After completing a big project, take time in your next meeting to celebrate what you’ve accomplished.
 Focus on the positives and start the conversation by identifying what you see as the big win from the project.

 Get new titles to add to your reading list, as well as insight into what your coworkers are interested in.
 This question is tried and true and can be asked more than once a year.

-If someone is looking for a book recommendation, this is an excellent opportunity to ask coworkers for ideas of what to read.
+If someone is looking for a book recommendation, this is an excellent opportunity to ask coworkers for ideas.

-Pro Tip: Set up an office lending library and encourage everyone to bring a book to start the lending library.
+Pro Tip: Set up an office lending library and encourage everyone to bring a book to start it.

-More insightful than a feedback box, asking this funny question will supply you with surprisingly honest feedback.
-Be prepared for negatives you may not have been expecting, and remain calm if someone says something you find personally offensive as the team leader.
+More insightful than a feedback box, asking this question will supply surprisingly honest feedback.
+Be prepared for negatives you may not have expected.
+Remain calm if someone says something you find personally challenging as the team leader.

 Follow-up questions: